mariushelf/supertimer/README.md

     do_something()
 ```

-If no logger is provided, a logger named `supertimer.timer` is used.
+If no logger is provided, a logger named `supertimer` is used.

 ## Convenience classes